Extenza-Academy/WebDev-100_2021-Q1/README.md

 Expectations for student that successfully finished the course:

-- [x] Acquired a hands-on experience with HTML, CSS, JavaScript,
+- ☑ Acquired a hands-on experience with HTML, CSS, JavaScript,
-- [x] The Scurm methodology is practiced throughout the course,
+- ☑ The Scurm methodology is practiced throughout the course,
-- [x] Practical Git skills are obtained,
+- ☑ Practical Git skills are obtained,
-- [x] 5 educational projects are developed.
+- ☑ 5 educational projects are developed.

 ## Trainer